apkille/killeandrew/README.md

 # About
-My name is Andrew Kille and I am an undergraduate student majoring in Physics :stars: at George Washington University.
+My name is Andrew Kille and I am an undergraduate student majoring in Physics at George Washington University.

 My research interests are:

--light-matter interactions :bulb:
+-Particle Physics

--computational modeling :computer:
+-computational modeling

--machine learning :brain:

-Link to [personal website] (andrewkille.com)
+-Algorithms
 <!---
 killeandrew/killeandrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.